-The M20x has a design that is quintessentially Audio Technica.
+The ATH-M20x has a design that is quintessentially Audio Technica.
 A rather large company logo runs along the headband.
 And the rest of the structure is made of plastic and has oval shaped earcups, unlike its predecessor, which had a distinctly round shape.
 Both the earcups and headband have plush faux-leather making them very soft and comfortable.
 Unless you have uncommonly large ears/head, you should be able to use the headphones for long hours without experiencing fatigue.
-If you have a large head, you might also feel some pressure on the top.
+If you have a large head, you might feel some pressure on the top.

 A negative design aspect would be that these circumaural headphones have a cord that is 10 feet long and non-detachable, so you'll definitely have to roll it up a little if you want to go portable.

-Moving on to the sound, the first thing that you should keep in mind is that the M20x has a very high impedance of 47 Ohms.
+Moving on to the sound, the first thing that you should keep in mind is that the ATH-M20x has a very high impedance of 47 Ohms.
 So, most smartphones and iPods will be unable to drive it well.
-You can expect sound to be rather soft and muffled.
+You can expect the sound to be rather soft and muffled.
 Move on to your laptop or desktop PC and the difference is immediate.

 However, while being very detailed, it does seem to focus on the vocals a bit much.

 These headphones are closed, but they’re not intended for noise isolation in crowded, loud places, so they’re not ideal for a commute.
 But for the purpose of studio and home use, the noise isolation is perfectly adequate.
+These are also perfect for long hours of movie-watching on your laptops and computers.

 The ATH-M20x is definitely the best option for budget studio monitors, preferable to the ever-popular AKG K44 & K77.
-These are also perfect for long hours of movie watching on your laptops and computers.

 Founded in 1924, Beyerdynamic is one of the oldest audio companies in the world.
-With the DTX 710, the company attempts to bring semi open back headphones to the masses.
+With the DTX 710, the company attempts to bring semi-open back headphones to the masses.
 Whether they do succeed remains to be seen.

 The build quality however, isn't exactly high-end by Beyerdynamic's standards and is a bit plasticky.
 The swivels also feel a little vulnerable.
 But, at this price, you can't really complain too much.